 Locals say that one of LACMA’s main attractions is its “urban light” display.
 It’s a favorite backdrop for Instagrammers, engagement photographers, and, well, everyone else.

 Tickets to LACMA are free the second Tuesday of the month.

 Move aside, New York City!
 LA has an incredible comedy scene—comedians like Conan O'Brien, Lisa Kudro, and Donald Glover got their start here.

 Locals say that some of the city’s most famous clubs include The Laugh Factory, The Comedy Store, The Groundlings, and Upright Citizens Brigade, but there are countless smaller venues to check out as well.
 If you're looking to get off the beaten path, see what locals say about more low-key clubs in town.

 The Hollywood sign is perhaps the most iconic of LA landmarks.
 It’s cool to see from afar, but locals say seeing it up close is something else entirely.

 Our trip planners tell us you don’t have to be a pro hiker to trek up to the sign.
 There are different levels of Hollywood hikes to choose from, which makes it an accessible activity for most.

 Angeles National Forest, about forty minutes from DTLA is wonderful for hikers of any level.

 If you love television you’re in luck: Los Angeles is the TV town, and there are definitely ways to get into the audience of a live taping.
 The best part?
 Usually, these tickets are *free*.
 So whether you adore Ellen, dream of being on The Voice, or love laughing to Conan, you may be able to snag a seat in the studio audience.

-Pro tip: If you love sports or are in town for the music, stay in downtown LA—it’s less than a 10 minutes Uber from there to the Staples Center.
+Stay in downtown LA if you love sports—it’s less than a 10 minutes Uber from there to the Staples Center.